dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 ---
 title: "App Information"
-description: "Describes the AppInfo class in the Microsoft.Maui.ApplicationModel namespace, which provides information about your application.
+description: "Describes the IAppInfo interface in the Microsoft.Maui.ApplicationModel namespace, which provides information about your application.
 For example, it exposes the app name and version." ms.date: 05/05/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel"]
 ---